dhwaneetbhatt/dhwaneetbhatt/README.md

 ## Major Projects

-- [strapd](https://github.com/dhwaneetbhatt/strapd) - A CLI and webapp for common utlities
+- [strapd](https://github.com/dhwaneetbhatt/strapd) - A CLI and webapp for common utilities
 - [postman-code-generators](https://github.com/postmanlabs/postman-code-generators) - Generates code snippets for Postman requests.
 I was a maintainer of this project during my stint at Postman.
 - I created and maintained these projects at [Novo](https://novo.co).
   - [configurator](https://github.com/banknovo/configurator) - A CLI utility that easily sources environment variables from the AWS Parameters Store.